PDendys/s_task/README.md

  - Implementation of server side filltering also based on query parameters.
  - Better handling different date format to avoid unnecessary operations (maby we should use some time manipulation library)
  - Test implementation.
 Unit or e2e tests are possible to consider.
- - Implemenation of env variable to
+ - Implemenation of production env variable.